-You’ve likely heard how medical marijuana helps with a whole range of symptoms, from nausea to chronic pain to inflammation.
+You’ve likely heard how medical marijuana provides relief from various symptoms, such as nausea, chronic pain, and inflammation.
 Now, there’s research suggesting medical marijuana for AL amyloidosis might be helpful for some of its symptoms, too.

-Amyloidosis is a rare condition where there’s a buildup of the substance amyloid in your organs.
-Your bone marrow produces amyloid, which is an abnormal protein deposited in any organ or tissue.
-Various types of proteins can result in amyloid deposits forming.
+Amyloidosis is a rare condition that occurs when too much abnormal protein or amyloid accumulates on the organs.
+The bone marrow is where amyloid is normally produced.
+Various types of proteins can become amyloid deposits.
 However, only a few are associated with significant health problems.

-The amyloidosis type you develop depends on the protein type you have and where it collects.
-You can accumulate amyloid deposits in a certain area of your body or throughout your entire body.
+The amyloidosis type you develop depends on protein type and where it collects.
+Amyloid deposits can occur in certain areas or throughout the entire body.
 AL amyloidosis is the most common type.
 Other less prevalent types include:

 The most common form of amyloidosis is light-chain AL amyloidosis.
-The “AL” refers to “amyloid light” chains — a type of protein which causes this amyloidosis type.
+The “A” refers to “amyloid light” chains — a type of associated fibrillar protein.
+The “L” represents the light chain fragment or immunoglobulin light chain.
 AL amyloidosis used to be known as primary amyloidosis or primary systemic amyloidosis, but this is no longer the case.

 Even though AL amyloidosis is thought of as a rare condition, it has an incidence similar to chronic myelogenous leukemia, or Hodgkin’s lymphoma, reports the Journal of Medical Cases.
 There’s no known cause why this type occurs, but individuals with the blood cancer known as multiple myeloma associate with it.

-Estimates reported by the Clinical Journal of the American Society of Nephrology reveal AL amyloidosis affects around five to 12 individuals per million annually.
+Estimates reported by the National Library of Medicine reveal that there are approximately 1,275 to 3,200 new AL amyloidosis diagnoses annually.
 However, studies involving autopsies suggest it could have a higher incidence rate.

 Treatments can help to limit amyloid protein production and manage your symptoms.